stellal5059/IndependentStudyBlog/entries/entry5.md

 ## Beat Patterns with Strings
 ~can use makeBeat() to create rhythmic patterns; aka beat patterns; A character is a single unit of informations, this can be a letter, number, whitespace, punctuation or symbol.
 The order of the characters allow you to be able to music and clips.

-### makeBeat()
-~makeBeat() takes in four arguments:

-	~Clip Name
-	~Track #
-	~ Measure Number: makeBeat() only requires the first measure, the length will determine the end measure ~Beat String

-~Creating an interesting beat is important and you would like to have control over how many times it plays throughout the song.
-Rather than making a line for every measure you would like to have it on you can use a for-loop

 ### Return Statements
 ~Return statements are in almost every coding language out there, what it does is it gives back whatever it is attached to, usually put at the end of the code.